sumanmukherjee03/practice-and-katas/k8s/istio/03-gateways/README.md

 So, once you have configured and gotten ingressgateway to work, it is time to remove the `NodePort` on the service definition of fleetman-webapp service, and change it to `ClusterIP`.

+In matching rules for virtualservice, the matches can be based on many different things like uri prefix, headers, query params, scheme (http|https), http methods etc.

+If you want to deploy 2 versions of a software, it is best to always avoid url based prefixes because that involves change of application code in multiple places.
+It is quite troublesome.
+Instead the easiest way to do this is using subdomains.
+That involves multiple subdomains, one for each version of the app to route traffic from external sources into the proper version.
+For internal traffic you might use a different virtual services altogether, but with routing based on a header.
+And that `x-` header would get added at the entrypoint application in the code based on whether it was the experimental version or original version and then that header would get propagated all the way down to the rest of the traffic in the cluster.